MUzzell/ptpchat/PROTOCOL.md

 * `closed` : an optional flag that marks this channel as closed (default false).

 CHANNEL messages are used to maintain available channels between nodes.
 A CHANNEL message is sent when:
-* A node creates a channel, to all neighbouring nodes.
+* A node creates a public channel, to all neighbouring nodes.
 * To maintain channels by periodically sending a CHANNEL message if this node has not received/sent a CHANNEL message for a channel this node is subscribed to.
-* Optionally, a node may send CHANNEL messages may be sent to newly connected nodes.
+* A node has been recently connected.

+If a channel is marked as 'public' then it is to be broadcast to all nodes across the network, with a flood value and no target_id.
+If a channel is marked as 'private' then it is only to be broadcast to current members, with no flood value and sent to each member individually.

 #####LEAVE